 When he came to see me, he had chronic pleurisy (an infection of the membranes surrounding the lungs).
 He was constantly fatigued, could not breathe without severe pain and had been off work for four years.

 After a course of treatment with me, he could breathe effortlessly, returned to work, joined the gym and started meditation.
 He now feels like a new man.
 He says,

 “Sarah is excellent.
 I feel a marked difference after every treatment and I would definitely recommend her.”

 Holly, a student from Exeter had primary lymphoedema (a condition where lymph does not circulate properly and accumulates in the body).
 Her legs were painful and swollen, which made her feel self-conscious.

 After a course of treatment with me and a rehab programme, her legs are less swollen and she feels confident enough to wear skirts, go swimming and use the gym.
 She says,

 “I have been having treatments with Sarah since August this year and the outcome of weekly sessions has been truly amazing.
 After having sessions with Sarah for around a month and a half now my legs have not only shrunk in size but she has been able to relieve the pain which I got with it also.”

 Chris, a retired man from Sheffield, had suffered three strokes twelve years ago.
 Before he came to see me, he had sought massage therapy elsewhere, but other therapists had declined to treat him, because of his history of strokes.

 Chris was experiencing spasms in his legs, used a walking aid and could only walk a few steps before needing to stop and rest.

-After several treatments one day, he proudly announced that he had walked about a mile around the city centre, before needing to stop and rest.
+After several treatments, he proudly announced that he had walked about a mile around the city centre, before needing to stop and rest.
 He says,

 “I find that my legs have changed since I’ve been having massages with Sarah because I can walk more comfortably and for a bit longer.
 It also helps that I don’t always have to use pain medication to ease my calves and legs to work better.”